-Matt Rhule is the latest college head coach to try his luck in the NFL, leaving Baylor after three seasons for the Carolina Panthers.
-Will he have the same success in Charlotte that he had in Waco?
+Urban Meyer will be the latest college head coach to try his luck in the NFL, taking the reins of the Jacksonville Jaguars after winning national championships at Florida and Ohio State.
+Will he have the same success in Jacksonville that he had in Gainesville and Columbus?
 Only time will tell.

 Ever since Paul Brown won a national championship at Ohio State and launched the original Cleveland Browns franchise in the 1940s, coaches have been leaving the NCAA for the NFL.
 Some like Bill Walsh and Don Coryell jumped ranks and revolutionized the game.

 Carroll had actually coached four seasons with the New York Jets and New England Patriots before taking the USC head coaching job in 2000.
 There, he went 97-19 in nine seasons, winning seven straight conference titles and two national championships.
 He left in 2010 for the Seattle Seahawks and won a Super Bowl in 2013 and missed out on a consecutive title because of a goal-line interception against the Patriots.
-The Seahawks have made the playoffs in eight of his 10 seasons at the helm, and they will face the Green Bay Packers in the Divisional Round on Sunday.
+The Seahawks have made the playoffs in nine of his 11 seasons at the helm.

 After taking the reins of a Stanford program that went 1-11 in 2006, Harbaugh rebuilt the team and led it to its first 12-win season and BCS bowl game just four years later.
 He then took the head coaching job of a San Francisco 49ers team that went 6-10 in 2010.
 Harbaugh immediately turned the franchise around and led them to three straight NFC Championship Game appearances and a berth in Super Bowl XLVII.
 He left after the 2014 season for the top job at Michigan, his alma mater, making him one of the few coaches to return to college immediately following success in the NFL.